cyddrdrd/penpa_spoiler/README.md

 This tool is intended for puzzle setters, testers, and technical inspection of Penpa+ links.
 Please respect puzzle authors and do not use this tool to spoil puzzles for others without permission.
+This tool may log conversion time, input/output URLs, etc for debugging.

 ---